nhan0504/CRM/README.md

 Currently, there is no frontend for this project.
 However, a user interface is under consideration for future development.

 # API Access

-You can access the live API base URL at: [http://crmapi.nhanproj.com](http://crmapi.nhanproj.com)
+You can access the live API base URL at: <a href="http://crmapi.nhanproj.com" target="_blank">http://crmapi.nhanproj.com</a>

 Or you can test out the API directly in Postman